Bedtime Alone With More Than One: A Solo Parent’s Survival Routine

 Give the older one a job and the kid who was unravelling the sock drawer becomes your assistant.

 No-shame note: Some nights the routine collapses and everyone ends up watching one too many episodes while you breathe on the landing.
 That is allowed.
-Give yourself the grace you’d hand a friend — a wobbly bedtime is not a verdict on you, it’s a Tuesday.
+Give yourself the grace you’d hand a friend.
+A wobbly bedtime is not a verdict on you, it’s a Tuesday.
 Tomorrow you reset, no guilt tax.

 The tools that buy you a spare hand